pbriml/NO3RR_GMPNP_2023/README.md

 This script is an adaptation of Divya Bohra's GMPNP model as referenced below.
 Please follow Divya's instructions for installing and using the model copied below, or at the [original repo](https://github.com/divyabohra/GMPNP).

 The environment files have been modified for Python 3, but further modification may be necessary for future users.
-If you found the NO3RR code useful, please cite using the following information:
+If you found the NO3RR code useful, please cite both our and Divay's work using the following information:

 Guo et al. : (TO BE UPDATED)